darkrelics/eidolon-engine/documentation/incremental-design.md

 }

 Notes:
+- ClientEvents contains pre-formatted events for UI display
+- CharacterUpdates shows what was applied to the character
 - Outcome types: death, failure, minimal, normal, exceptional
 - NextSegmentID only included for non-terminal outcomes (not death/failure)
-- Type-specific fields are only included for their respective segment types
-- This endpoint is called after a segment timer expires to get results
+- This endpoint retrieves pre-calculated results from ActiveSegments
 ```

 **POST /stories/abandon**